Student Organization, Leadership and Engagement Office (SOLE)

 SOLE Help Hours

-Student organization officers or members in need of one-on-one guidance, advising, and/or support are encouraged to schedule an appointment with a SOLE Office staff member during our weekly Help Hours
+Student organization officers or members looking for one-on-one guidance, advising, or support are encouraged to schedule an appointment with a SOLE staff member.

 MIT Student Organization Handbook